 - Car Labs – Car labs are also known as rolling labs.
 So named, because they are located in a motor vehicle, allowing them to be moved frequently to avoid detection by the authorities.

 - Full Labs – Full labs, or stationary labs, are large production operations set up in homes, garages, factories, and storage sheds.

 All of the various types of labs utilize the same production techniques, and only vary in mobility and producible quantity.

 Users of methamphetamines report intense feelings of euphoria, increased energy and stamina, and greatly increased sex drive and sexual pleasure lasting an average of six to eight hours.
 This may seem like a good thing, but these effects become harder and harder to achieve with prolonged use.
 Meth is a very dangerous drug.
 If you are addicted to it, get out before it is too late.
-To find meth addiction treatment call 800-768-8728.
+To find meth addiction treatment call 800-768-8728(Who Answers?).
 We can help you find the treatment center you need.